Connecting Mosaic with Google SAML

 Initial Setup with Google SAML

-1. On Google Workspace, navigate to AppsWeb and mobile apps
+1. Navigate to AppsWeb and mobile apps

 1. Click on App appAdd custom SAML app